The Link Between Physical and Mental Health

 Other components to physical health include regular dental and vision checks to monitor development as well as ensuring kids get enough sleep to fuel their growth.
 Your child’s regular check-ups are the perfect opportunity to bring up any questions you have regarding physical health and catch any developing issues early on.

 The difference between physical and mental health is not as pronounced as you might think.
-For years, researchers have been asking a complex question — how do mental and physical health interact?
+For years, researchers have been asking a complex question — how does physical health affect mental health, and vice versa?
 The answer is predictably complicated, but we do know that mental illness impacts physical health directly and indirectly.
 Take a look at some of the concrete ways your body and mind influence each other.

 1. Depression and the Immune System